 Air And Space Museum – $19.95

-First Stop was the Air And Space Museum.
-From the looks of the Parking Lot, we were definitely not the only people they have the idea to head to museums today.
+The first stop was the Air And Space Museum.
+From the looks of the Parking Lot, we were definitely not the only people who have the idea to head to museums today.
 The Forecast was proving spectacularly accurate, the rain was pouring down and we were forced to dash from the car to the foyer rather quickly.

 A quick scan of the pass and we were in and wandering about.
 The Space exhibit is very interesting with some really good artifacts such as an Apollo Lunar Command Module!.
 The Flight Capsules are utterly terrifying.
 To imagine someone strapped into that and flying through the vacuum of space is quite unthinkable.